LiJiwu2024/Paper-supplement/README.md

 Supplementary materials for the paper "Low-Complexity Quantized Prescribed Performance Control for Constrained Steer-by-Wire Systems with Input Nonlinearity and Bandwidth Limitations".
-Please download and read on your own.
-Thank you.
+Please download and read on your own (1.Click "Code"; 2.Click "Download ZIP").
+Thanks.